Bachelor of Applied Arts and Sciences (B.A.A.S.) Major in Applied Arts and Sciences

 |Students who have not had two years of the same foreign language in high school or who do not have one year of the same foreign language from an accredited college must take the two courses of the same foreign language, which may include American Sign Language.||0-8|

-This module may be satisfied through a number of options including traditional course work from Texas State and transfer credit from accredited institutions of higher learning plus limited numbers of hours from nontraditional methods including correspondence, extension, and forms of testing including CLEPs.
+This module may be satisfied through a number of options including traditional course work from Texas State University and transfer credit from accredited institutions of higher education plus limited numbers of hours from non-traditional methods including correspondence, extension, and forms of testing including CLEP and DSST.

-Students will choose courses with the assistance of the degree advisor from at least three academic departments or schools.
-This module of 21 hours constitutes the major for GPA calculation purposes.
+Students will choose courses from at least three different disciplines with the assistance of the academic advisor.
+This module of 24 advanced semester credit hours constitutes the major for GPA calculation purposes.